Relevant authorities

 Workplace Denmark

 Workplacedenmark.dk is a website intended to inform foreign employers and posted employees about working conditions, health and safety, as well as tax and VAT in Denmark.
-The information on the website is provided by the Danish Labour Market Insurance, the Ministry of Employment, the Danish Road Directorate, the Danish Tax Agency, the Danish Agency for Labour Market and Recruitment, and the Danish Working Environment Authority, which is responsible for the website.
+The information on the website is provided by the Danish Labour Market Insurance, the Ministry of Employment, the Danish Road Directorate, the Danish Tax Agency, the Danish Agency for Labour Market and Recruitment, and the Danish Working Environment Authority, who is also responsible for the website.